Boston Avenue Law defends clients against most types of criminal charges and will provide a free initial consultation to discuss your situation.

 If you have been accused of criminal conduct or charged with a traffic offense, contact the Firm for assistance.

 Be polite.
 Be respectful.
 Do not run.
 Do not resist or obstruct the officer.
 Do not act in a threatening manner and try to keep your hands where the officer can see them.
-Do not lie to a police officer.
-Just lying may be criminal conduct depending on all the facts and circumstances.
+Do not lie to a police officer: that can be a crime.
 Either be truthful or assert your right to be silent, as discussed below, but do not lie.

-Usually, it’s best to simply cooperate with an officer who stops you, get the stop over with as quickly as possible, and get back on your way.
+Usually, it’s best to simply cooperate with an officer who stops you so you can get the stop over with as quickly as possible and get back to your life.
 However, if you are support protecting your civil rights, or if you have been engaging in criminal conduct, or if there is a warrant out for your arrest, or if you have open alcohol in a car, or if you are in possession of a controlled substance, the rules are different.
-In fact, if you suspect anyone in your car might have controlled substances, you should behave as if you had the controlled substance in your own pocket.
+In fact, even if you suspect anyone in your car might have controlled substances, you should behave as if you had the controlled substance in your own pocket.
 Why?
 Because if that other person throws the controlled substance onto the floor of the car, the police will probably say it was yours, anyway.
 These same more cautious rules apply if you have a felony conviction or if you are on probation or parole.

 Supreme Court precedents have created a sort of “dance” that you must do with police officers who stop you in order to preserve your rights.
 If you do not follow the rules of the “dance,” you may give up rights to which you are entitled and voluntarily incriminate yourself.
 But, before you “dance,” you have to consider whether identifying yourself is optional and, if it is, whether you want to identify yourself.